 The use of

-role="text" is not valid ARIA (and usually the trigger for discussions about its presence on a page having run markup through the validator).
-This role was considered for ARIA 1.1 but was not ultimately included.
+role="text" is not valid ARIA; this role was considered for ARIA 1.1 but was not ultimately included.
 However it does have some proprietary support in Webkit browsers, and is sometimes used to address a reading quirk in VoiceOver for iOS.

 role="text" was first proposed for inclusion in ARIA it was suggested as a way of conveying a non-text element’s textual content without exposing its role.
 For example, for an image that would typically be read as assumed text, the fact that it’s presented as an image might be considered unimportant to screen reader users.
 So using this role would announce the alternate text without mentioning that it’s an image.